Multiclass Classification, Information, Divergence, and Surrogate Risk: Comparison of loss functions

 \end{theorem}

-Theorem~\ref{theorem:bayes-consistency} guarantees---at least under the estimation and approximation conditions~\eqref{eqn:error-estimates}---that empirical risk minimization yields a consistent procedure for minimizing the quantized Bayes risk whenever the loss $\loss$ is classification calibrated and equivalent to the desired loss.
-We provide its proof in Appendix~\ref{appendix:proof-bayes-consistency}.
+Theorem~\ref{theorem:bayes-consistency} guarantees that under the estimation and approximation conditions~\eqref{eqn:error-estimates}, empirical risk minimization is consistent for minimizing the quantized Bayes risk whenever the loss $\loss$ is classification calibrated and equivalent to the desired loss.
+The proof of Theorem~\ref{theorem:bayes-consistency} reposes on the following risk inequality, which may be of independent interest.
+The lemma is a consequence of the results on surrogate risk consistency for classification calibration~\cite{Zhang04a,TewariBa07,Steinwart07} and our universal equivalence guarantees that exhibits the power of calibration and universal equivalence. \begin{lemma} Assume $\loss$ is classification-calibrated and universally equivalent to the weighted misclassification loss $\wzoloss$ with cost matrix $C \in \R^{k \times k}_+$.
+Then there exists a continuous concave function $h$ with $h(0) = 0$ such that